torvalds/linux/Documentation/admin-guide/pm/intel-speed-select.rst

         assoc:success

 Once a CPU is associated, its sibling CPUs are also associated to a CLOS group.
-Once associated, avoid changing Linux "cpufreq" subsystem scaling frequency limits.
+Once associated, avoid changing GNU/Linux "cpufreq" subsystem scaling frequency limits.

 To check the existing association for a CPU, "core-power get-assoc" command can